opentibiabr/canary/README.md

 OpenTibiaBR - Canary Project is a free and open-source MMORPG server emulator written in C++.
 It is a fork of the [OTServBR-Global](https://github.com/opentibiabr/otservbr-global) project.
 To connect to the server and to take a stable experience, you can use our [own client](https://github.com/opentibiabr/otclient) or [tibia client](https://forums.otserv.com.br/index.php?/forums/topic/167933-otservbr-global-cliente-tibia-12/) and if you want to edit something, check our [customized tools](https://github.com/opentibiabr/tools).

+If you want edit the map, use the [own remere's map editor](https://github.com/opentibiabr/remeres-map-editor/tree/canary).

 You are subject to our code of conduct, read at [this link](https://github.com/opentibiabr/canary/blob/master/CODE_OF_CONDUCT.md).

 ### Getting **Started**